Completion Accounts vs Locked Box: Which Pricing Mechanism is Right for Your Australian Business Sale?

 - Economic ownership transfers: The buyer economically owns the business from the locked box date forward.
 Any cash generated or consumed between the locked box date and completion belongs to the buyer.

-- Permitted leakage: The sale agreement lists "permitted leakage"—payments the seller can extract from the business (e.g., salaries, dividends declared before signing) without reducing the purchase price.
-Any non-permitted leakage (e.g., undisclosed dividends, related-party transactions) triggers a dollar-for-dollar price reduction and potential warranty claims.
+- Permitted leakage: The sale agreement lists "permitted leakage" — payments you are allowed to take from the business (such as your normal salary or dividends already declared before signing) without reducing the price.
+Any non-permitted leakage — money you take out that was not explicitly agreed (such as an undisclosed distribution or payment to a related party) — triggers a dollar-for-dollar price reduction.

 Example: You sign a sale agreement on February 15, 2026, with a locked box date of December 31, 2025.
 The business is valued at $5 million based on its December 31 accounts.
 Between January 1 and completion (March 1), the business generates $200,000 in cash flow.
 You cannot extract this cash—it belongs to the buyer.
 If you pay yourself a $100,000 dividend in January without the buyer's consent, you'll owe the buyer $100,000 at completion.